DennisSchmitz/2018-09-10-RIVM/_episodes/03-intro-shell.md

 At the top is our `dcuser` directory, which holds all the subdirectories and files.

-Inside that directory are some other directories:
+Inside that directory are some other directories, we can see them using the `ls` command:

 ~~~
 FastQC	TrimGalore-0.4.5  Trimmomatic-0.32  dc_sample_data  freebayes  pplacer-Linux-v1.1.alpha17  quast-4.6.1